-1. Activated Charcoal - I will take this as prevention for the first few days and then periodically throughout the trip.
-It is also great for when you do have symptoms of a food/water-borne illness as it helps rid the body of the pathogenic bacteria more efficiently.
+1. Activated Charcoal - I will take this once or twice when I first get to a new place.
+It is also designed for when you do have mild symptoms of a food/water-borne illness as it helps rid the body of the pathogenic bacteria more efficiently.
 It is not meant to be taken on a daily basis since it binds to removes minerals from the body, as well as the pathogens.

 2. Grapefruit Seed Extract - This acts as a natural antimicrobial agent.
-I add it to the bowl of water that I wash my fruits and vegetables in and also add a few drops to my drinking water occasionally.
+I add it to the bowl of filtered water that I wash my fruits and vegetables in, and also add a few drops to my drinking water occasionally.

 3. Probiotics - These are so important!
-When we have enough good bacteria in our body and we do ingest some pathogenic bacteria, the good will simply outnumber and out-crowd the pathogenic strains.
 So many factors influence the diversity and quantity of bacteria that live in our intestines so it is very individual, but for the most part we could all use a nice boost of the good bacteria, especially when we travel somewhere new.
-Make sure to get a shelf-stable probiotic to bring with you, I really like Dr. Ohhira's.
+Make sure to get a shelf-stable, vegan, enteric-coated probiotic to bring with you.